EcoPasteHub/EcoPaste/README.md

 - **Lightweight & Cross-platform Supported**:

   Built with Tauri, the application is lightweight and refined, consuming minimal resources.
-It also delivers a uniform user experience across both Windows and macOS platforms.
+It also delivers a uniform user experience across both Windows, MacOS and Linux platforms.

 - **Background Operation & Instant Access**：